sakura1bgx/ComfyUI_FlipStreamViewer/README.md

 5. The UI nodes will refresh after the workflow is completed once, so you need to click 'Update and reload' after that.

 6. The 'preset' folder may be created in the current directory for saving and loading preset files.

+## Optional Custom Nodes dependencies

+The following custom nodes can be used as needed:
+- ComfyUI-WD14-Tagger: For Tagger
+- ComfyUI-Inspyrenet-Rembg: For FlipStreamRembg
+- ComfyUI-Florence2: For FlipStreamSegMask
+- ComfyUI-Frame-Interpolation: For FlipStreamFilmVfi

+The following custom nodes may also be used within workflows:
+- ComfyUI Impact Pack
+- LoRA Tag Loader for ComfyUI
+- ComfyUI-AnimateDiff-Evolved
+- ComfyUI-VideoHelperSuite
+- ComfyUI-DepthAnythingV2

 ### Limitations